-Heat rash also known as pinky heat or miliara is a bumpy, itchy, blister-like rash spread evenly across small patches of the skin.
+Heat rash also known as pinky heat or miliaria is a bumpy, itchy, blister-like rash spread evenly across small patches of the skin.

 What does heat rash look like on the baby?

-Newborn skin is vulnerable to rashes of all kind they are mostly harmless and go away on their own, below are some rashes and how they look like:
+Newborn skin is vulnerable to rashes of all kinds they are mostly harmless and go away on their own, below are some rashes and how they look like:

 Common rashes for babies

-Milia rashes look like tiny white or yellow bumps.
-Malia rashes appear mostly on babies face, they are short-lived, might resolve within days to weeks, they are not itchy or painful but might cause discomfort, milia rashes are caused by block the oil gland, as the oil gland of a baby enlarges, and open up in few days or weeks milia rashes will appear.
+Milia’s rashes look like tiny white or yellow bumps.
+Malia rashes appear mostly on babies faces, they are short-lived, might resolve within days to weeks, they are not itchy or painful but might cause discomfort, milia rashes are caused by blocking the oil gland, as the oil gland of a baby enlarges, and open up in few days or weeks milia rashes will appear.

-Cradle cap also known as Seborrheic dermatitis is a common and harmless skin condition on a baby’s scalp, cradle cap is usually white or yellow in color.
-These greasy yellowish scales appear on the face, behind the ears, on the neck, or even the armpits.
+Cradle cap also known as Seborrheic dermatitis is a common and harmless skin condition on a baby\’s scalp, cradle cap is usually white or yellow in color.
+These greasy yellowish scales appear on the face, behind the ears, on the neck, or even t

 What Does a Heat Rash Look Like in a Baby